 As a general rule, an appointment to the AS-R requires a search.
 Searches are initiated with a written vacancy announcement, such as in relevant professional journals or other publications.

 All searches must engage actively in affirmative action in the search process; steps may include contacting professional colleagues to solicit names of female and minority candidates (as well as others who would bring diversity to the academic staff) and encouraging such candidates to apply, and contacting resources such as female and minority professional organizations and journals so that such groups are alerted to the search.

 The text for the announcement must be sent to the Office of the Vice Provost and Dean of Research.
 Advertisements and letters announcing vacancies must include a statement such as:

 Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
-Stanford also welcomes applications from others who would bring additional dimensions to the University's research mission.
+Stanford welcomes applications from all who would bring additional dimensions to the University's research mission.

 The responsibility for affirmative action aspects of the search process rests primarily with the PI.

 Exceptions to the search requirement may be permitted if the candidate: (1) has just completed their doctorate or program of postdoctoral study at Stanford and completion of all degree requirements is documented; (2) is uniquely qualified for the particular position; or (3) was previously identified by name on a written research proposal submitted by the PI to an external funding agency.